sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 > Use a spreadsheet program on your computer or use `less -S barcode3_31543.k51.prefetch.csv` to see the file on the terminal.
 If using `less`, hit `q` when you want to exit and return to your terminal prompt.

-The first column contains the estimated number of base pairs matched between our query and each matching reference genomes.
+The first column contains the estimated number of base pairs matched between our query and each matching reference genome.
 You'll notice there are four genomes that match 12kb of sequence, one of which is the "correct" genome (with the lineage we were expecting).

 **What is happening here?**